-We’ve stayed in many hostels on our travels and have met a lot of the owners, who are often foreigners who, while working and travelling abroad, made the decision to stay and build something of their own.
+We’ve stayed in many hostels on our travels and have met a lot of the owners, who are often foreigners who, while working and traveling abroad, made the decision to stay and build something of their own.
 These are the pioneering entrepreneurs who have and still are raising the bar in backpacker accommodation all over the world.
-We’re always excited to talk to these people, to hear their stories, their ideas, their dreams and motivations behind what they’re doing.
-One such individual is Jon Mascitelli, the founder, manager and avid surfer behind the awesome Castillo Surfista, a laid back hostel with the atmosphere of a warm home and a style that borders on the boutique in the heart of Santiago de Chile.
+We’re always excited to talk to these people, to hear their stories, their ideas, their dreams, and the motivations behind what they’re doing.
+One such individual is Jon Mascitelli, the founder, manager, and avid surfer behind the awesome Castillo Surfista, a laid-back hostel with the atmosphere of a warm home and a style that borders on the boutique in the heart of Santiago de Chile.
 Not to mention, Santiago’s only skateboarding dog!
 We sat down with Jon to find out a bit more about how it all came to be and where it’s all going…

 2. What was your inspiration behind Castillo Surfista?

 I grew up surfing California and could not resist Chile´s extensive coastline.
 Surfing is still more popular in the USA, but every year I witness Chilean surf culture grow despite its frigid waters.
 Wetsuits are only getting warmer and lighter, and to most surfers, Chile´s coastline is either a mystery or the best-kept secret in South America.
 I chose Santiago because it’s a bustling crossroads for travelers and surfers alike.
 Maybe it’s due to the recent fall of the Chilean dictatorship, but Santiago is a pretty amazing city that’s getting better at an astonishing rate.

 4. What were you doing in your previous life?